AN/FPS-35: Planning SAGE

-The difficultly of manually arranging an interception of a jet powered bomber led George E. Valley Jr., formerly of the MIT Radiation Laboratory radar development labs, to propose using a computer to handle as many of the tasks as possible.
+The difficulty of manually arranging an interception of a jet powered bomber led George E. Valley Jr., formerly of the MIT Radiation Laboratory radar development labs, to propose using a computer to handle as many of the tasks as possible.
 MIT was no longer willing to host a military organization on-campus, which led to the 1951 creation of the Lincoln Laboratory to develop these concepts.
 In April, they demonstrated the transmission of radar information over telephone lines to the Whirlwind II computer, which successfully developed a "track".
 A follow-up "Summer Study Group" in 1952 saw no major barriers to deployment and recommended construction begin for a 1954 operational date.

 One issue raised during the Summer Study was the problem of low-flying aircraft.
 The detection abilities of a ground-based radar are focused into a region that looks like a wide, vertical cone centered on the radar, with the ability to see distant objects only at high altitudes due to the radar horizon.
 With a chart of known radar sites, an attacker could lower their altitude and fly between the stations.
 The group suggested adding airborne radar systems, whose cone-shaped detection pattern would be inverted, meaning it had its best detection at the longest ranges.
 This had the disadvantage that the carrier aircraft would often be flying in heavy cloud and rain, blocking its view.
 Lincoln Laboratory began developing a suitable system by lowering the operational frequency from the microwave region, which scattered heavily on water (which is how microwave ovens work) into the UHF region which reduced this issue.
 Another issue is that the ground or water produces a massive return, but this could be filtered out using a technique known as moving target indication (MTI).